 - 5. In what ways do you feel your gang awareness programs were effective?
-Collective involvement between the school system, local and state law enforcement, and State's Attorney Office joint together to share any reported gang-like activities on school property.
+Collective involvement between the school system, local and state law enforcement, and State's Attorney Office have joined together to share any reported gang-like activities on school property.
 Information is also shared regarding student involved gang-like activities occurring in the community. - 6.
 How were/are administrators and teachers trained to implement your gang policy/regulations?

-Administrative and Supervisor were informed during (A&S) meetings.
+Administrators and Supervisors were informed during (A&S) meetings.
 Administrators then were to convey this information to their staff.
-All staff are further required to complete an on-line "SafeSchool" course to identify gang-like activities.
+All staff have access to an on-line "SafeSchool" course as a resource to identify gang-like activities.